zufall-labs/.github/SECURITY.md

 # How to file a security issue

-If you find a security vulnerability you can reach out to us by sending an email to `info@zufall.ai`.
+If you find a security vulnerability you can reach out to us by sending an email to <a href="mailto:info@zufall.ai">info@zufall.ai</a>.